top of page

 About

-Harris County Municipal Utility District No. 238 (District) is a municipal utility district created by an order of the Texas Water Commission, a predecessor to the Texas Commission on Environmental Quality (TCEQ), dated December 2, 1982, under Article XVI, Section 59 of the Texas Constitution, and operates under the provisions of Chapter 49 and Chapter 54 of the Texas Water Code, as amended, and other general statutes of Texas applicable to municipal utility districts.
+The 599.1842-acre District is a municipal utility district ("MUD") created by an order of the Texas Natural Resource Conservation Commission, now the TCEQ, effective December 2, 1982, under Article XVI, Section 59 of the Texas Constitution.
+The District operates in accordance with Chapters 49 and 54 of the Texas Water Code, as amended, and other statutes of Texas applicable to MUDs.

 For more information, visit www.whcrwa.com.